Eliciting ambiguity with mixing bets: Discussion

-Instead of revealing preferences as proposed here, one can ask directly for ranges of probabilities \citep[e.g.,][]{manski2010rounding,giustinelli2017evolution}.
-However, ambiguity averse decision models describe behavior, rather than thought processes.
-The belief interval may well have considerable explanatory power regarding an agents behavior, while the agent is unable to explicitly articulate such an interval.
+Instead of using mixing bets, one can ask participants directly for ranges of probabilities \citep[e.g.,][]{manski2010rounding,giustinelli2021precise}.
+However, ambiguity-averse decision models describe behavior, rather than thought processes.
+The belief interval may well have considerable explanatory power regarding an agent's behavior, while the agent is unable or unwilling to articulate such an interval.
+In this case, a revealed preferences approach is more suitable.

-\comment{The introduced mixing bets use lottery tickets as payout to induce risk neutrality.
-The betting mechanism with direct money payout would confound ambiguity attitude and risk attitude if the agent is not risk neutral.
-However, some robustness could be achieved by using increasingly small money payoffs.
-The idea goes back to \cite{arrow1970essays}.
-See \cite{karni2018mechanism} for a recent application.
-For example, considering SEU such a mechanism would be almost truth-telling if it can be shown that

-While direct money payoffs would make the mechanism more intuitive, small stakes induce less incentive to exert effort.
-This extension is left for future work. }